SkyyLabs/ListIt/README.md

 - Clicking the ListIt logo/title intentionally opens the landing page.
 - `/home` shows the signed-in user's owned, collaborating, pinned, and liked lists.
 - `/discover` shows public lists.
 For signed-in users, Discover excludes lists they already own, collaborate on, pinned, or liked.
+- On Discover, signed-in users can click `+` or the thumbs-up button to add a public list to Home.
+This likes the list and shows `List was added to Home`.
+- On Home, public lists that are present only because the user liked them show a top-right `Remove` button.
+This clears the like and removes the list from Home without disliking it.
 - Logged-out users can browse public lists on `/discover`.
 - `/about`, `/help`, and `/contact` are footer info pages.
 - `/invites/:token` handles invitation acceptance.